-With Activation Lock and the new Find My app in macOS Catalina and iOS 13, you can remotely brick your Mac after it’s stolen or lost.
+With Activation Lock and the Find My app in macOS Catalina and later and iOS 13 and later, you can remotely brick your Mac after it’s stolen or lost.
 In fact, the Find My app might even help you locate your misplaced computer, even if it’s not currently connected to a network.

-Activation Lock works just like on your iPhone, iPad, iPod touch and Apple Watch.
+Activation Lock on Mac works just like on your iPhone, iPad, iPod touch, and Apple Watch.
 Once it’s on and your Mac gets stolen, the thief will find it completely useless because they cannot even install or boot the computer without your Apple ID credentials to activate it.

 Activation Lock is available on all Mac models with Apple’s T2 security chip.

-Follow along with our tutorial to learn how to check the status of Mac Activation Lock.
+Follow along with our tutorial to learn how to check the status of Activation Lock on Mac.

-How to check Mac Activation Lock is on
+How to check if Mac Activation Lock is on

 According to Apple: